0417yjy/UCR_CS166_Project/README.md

 * **Customers**:
 	* Given customer ID, list all the rooms previously booked by that customer in all the hotels.
 	* Given a price and a data range, list all the available rooms in all hotels for that date range, and price at or below the specified price.
-	* Given a customer ID give the hotel ID where the per-day cost incurred by that customer was the highest. - FCT 13
+	* Given a customer ID give the hotel ID where the per-day cost incurred by that customer was the highest.
 * **Maintenance Companies**:
-	* Given a maintenance company ID, list the type of repair, the hotel, and the room number for all repairs made by that company. - FCT 14
+	* Given a maintenance company ID, list the type of repair, the hotel, and the room number for all repairs made by that company. - FCT 16
 	* For a given date range, list all the requests received by the maintenance company from a particular hotel manager ID.